fsprojects/FSharp.Data.GraphQL/README.md

 The `IdentityNameResolver` is optional, though.
 If no resolver function is provided, this default implementation of is used.
 Also, notifications to subscribers must be done via `Publish` of `ILiveFieldSubscriptionProvider`, like explained above.

-### Using extensions to build your own middlewares
+### Using extensions to build your own middleware

 You can use extension methods provided by the `FSharp.Data.GraphQL.Shared` package to help building your own middlewares.
 When making a middleware, often you will need to modify schema definitions to add features to the schema defined by the user code.
 The `ObjectListFilter` middleware is an example, where all fields that implements lists of a certain type needs to be modified, by accepting an argument called `filter`.

-As field definitions are immutable by default, generating copies of them with improved features can be a hard work sometimes.
+As field definitions are immutable by default, generating copies of them with improved features can be hard work sometimes.
 This is where the extension methods can help: for example, if you need to add an argument to an already defined field inside the schema compile phase, you can use the method `WithArgs` of the `FieldDef<'Val>` interface:

 ```fsharp
 let field : FieldDef<'Val> = // Search for field inside ISchema